 Stuffed cabbage rolls are so delicious, but can be a bit complicated to make.
 This cabbage roll casserole is the answer – it has all the flavor, but not much labor.
-Be sure when you cook the cabbage you cook it enough, if it’s undercooked it can be pretty tough.
 If you want this vegetarian, it’s super easy – just leave out the beef.

 - olive oil - 4 tbsp, separated